selftaught/ImgurAPI/README.md

 # ImgurAPI perl library

-ImgurAPI is a perl5 client library for interfacing with Imgur's API endpoints.
+ImgurAPI::Client is a perl5 client library for interfacing with Imgur's API endpoints.

 ## Installation